TalhaIsrar/RISCV-RV32IM-AXI4-Lite-SoC/src/axi4_lite_interconnect/README.md

 | **`axi4_lite_addr_map_pkg.sv`** | Central package defining all slave base addresses and masks — easily extendable for new peripherals.                                |
 | **`axi4_lite_interconnect.sv`** | Top-level interconnect that routes signals between the master and multiple slaves, performs address decoding, and merges responses. |

-This module is built with the help of axi-lite master-slave interfaces given at [axi4_lite](../axi4_lite/).
 ---

 ### 🧠 Concept Overview